christopherseaman/datasci_217/07/index.md

 - **No Plot Displayed**:
   - Ensure `plt.show()` is called after plotting commands.
-    - *Even the best actors need the curtain to rise—don't forget `plt.show()`!*
 - **Data Length Mismatch**:
   - Verify that `x` and `y` are of equal length.
-    - *Mismatch is great in a rom-com, but not in data plotting!*
 - **Import Errors**:
   - Install Matplotlib using `pip install matplotlib` if it's not installed.
-    - *Because missing imports are the coding equivalent of forgetting your keys!*

 ---